 This article argues that, in multilevel political systems, political experience is a precondition for political survival.
 Indeed, political experience has often been identified as an important variable in the explanation of the electoral success of individual MPs.
 According to Norris and Lovenduski (1993: 399), "political experience may be another vital resource.
 Members who have already held public office can be expected to have developed political expertise, speaking skills, practical knowledge of government and social contacts, which will be useful in gaining a seat".
-Numerous empirical studies analyse the impact of various political experience - together with other individual and contextual variables - explains electoral success.
+Numerous empirical studies analyse the impact of various political experiences in different legislative contexts.
+There is a relative consensus on the fact that experience - together with other individual and contextual variables - explains electoral success.
 But these studies are mainly focused on MPs and moreover at the national level (see for example Shabad and Slomczynski, 2002).